Rakesh Jhunjhunwala: Career

-Controversy
+Accusation of insider trading

 In 2021, Jhunjhunwala was investigated for insider trading, for unusual dealing in shares of Aptech Computers.
 SEBI had alleged that Jhunjhunwala and others traded in Aptech when in possession of unpublished price sensitive information (UPSI).
 In September 2016, Aptech had announced its foray into the preschool segment.
 As per the SEBI order, this was an UPSI between 14 March 2016 and 7 September 2016, the date of the official announcement.
 In July 2021, the SEBI had settled the issue after a total payment of crore from Jhunjhunwala and his associates.
 Jhunjhunwala paid ₹18.5 crore and his wife paid ₹3.2 crores.

 Philanthropy

 Jhunjhunwala, whose net worth stood at billion as at the time of his death, had plans to donate a quarter of his wealth to charity.
 His philanthropic portfolio included health care as well as education-related initiatives, supporting organizations such St Jude, Agastya International Foundation, Ashoka University, Friends of Tribals Society and Olympic Gold Quest.
 He was also active in efforts to construct R J Sankara eye hospital in New Panvel.